Panelists discuss the links between democratic governance and global health.

 We’re going to shift gears a little bit and talk a little less about the specific study—although if it comes up I’m happy to have some responses in the Q&A or afterwards.
 But we’re going to talk primarily now, is we’ve put forward in the study a potential motivation to see more support for international democracy and government promotion.
 So now we’re going to talk to two of the leading experts about what that support looks like now, both for the U.S. government and internationally, what some of the differences are, and maybe hopefully get to some ideas about how the reach and effectiveness of those programs can be increased.

 As I mentioned at the outset, we really have two ideal speakers for this topic.
 To my immediate right is Kate Somvongsiri, who is the deputy assistant administrator for the Bureau of Democracy, Conflict, and Humanitarian Assistance at USAID.
-To my further right, just physically not necessarily politically, Thomas Carothers, who is the senior vice president for studies at the Carnegie Endowment for Peace.
+To my further right, just physically, not necessarily politically, is Thomas Carothers, who is the senior vice president for studies at the Carnegie Endowment for Peace.
 And, again, you have their biographies in your materials.

 And I’m going to start with Kate.